Some changes reshape wealth more than a market move ever will.

 A map of where you are, across all four domains.

-The shape of your Composition is different from anyone else’s.
-And it changes with every transition, every decision, every year.
-That’s what makes it useful.
-Not as a score to optimize.
-As a map to navigate from.
+The shape of your Composition will evolve with every transition, every decision, every day.
+That’s what makes it honest; and useful.
+Not a score to optimize but a map to navigate from.

 Why Human Wealth